School Wide Title I Program

 Students who are selected for Title I receive intensive remediation with phonics and reading skills for 30 minutes each day.
-To improve students’ reading ability, Title I teachers and/or paraprofessional aides use research-based interventions, such as the Orton-Gillingham approach to reading instruction, Assisted Reading, Repeated Reading, the RAAC program, etc… Students’ progress is closely monitored, and based on the data collected, interventions may be adjusted as necessary.
+To improve students’ reading ability, Title I teachers and/or paraprofessional aides use research-based interventions, such as the Orton-Gillingham approach to reading instruction, Heggerty phonemic awareness exercises, Assisted Reading, Repeated Reading, the RAAC program, etc… Students’ progress is closely monitored, and based on the data collected, interventions may be adjusted as necessary.

 Parents are an important part in helping each student to achieve reading success!
 Parents working with their children at home accelerate the growth of students’ reading skills at school.
-We want to thank parents for working with the school and for all the help you give to your children.
+Thank you, Parents, for working with the school and for all the help you give to your children.

 For any questions or comments feel free to contact: